How To Make A Gluten Free Cake Mix Taste Better

 Lemon Zest

-If you’ve tasted lemon zest, you’ll know that it’s an overpowering flavor.
-And it certainly packs a punch!
-Add a few spoons into the mix before it goes into the oven and you’re all set for one delicious gluten-free cake.
+If you’ve tasted lemon zest, you’ll know that it’s delicious and packs a punch!
+Just grate some lemon rind into the mix before it goes into the oven and you’re all set for one delicious lemony gluten-free cake.
+You can also use orange zest or a mix of lemon and orange zest—try lime zest too!

 Eggs